-#1 Install corner drawers to optimise dead space
+#1 Install pull-out drawer inserts to optimise dead space

-Cleaning products and other small kitchen accessories can create unnecessary clutter.
+Cleaning products and other small kitchen supplies can create unnecessary clutter.
 Keep your sink area tidy and your cleaning products at hand with this nifty U-shaped sink drawer from Blum.

 #6 Increase countertop space with a table extension

 Another practical way to add space in your kitchen is with transformable pieces such as a table extension.
 The Ewins ATIM Opla-Top can be used as extra food prep surface, such as for chopping food, and then stowed away neatly when you don’t need it anymore.